9. Expanding Beyond Google Shopping

 - My last tip is to know the display network is huge.
 Set a dedicated budget for display campaigns so they don’t eat into search or shopping campaigns.

-Other advantages of Bing Ads include a cheaper cost-per-click (CPC) due to the lower amount of competition as well as an import option which allows the advertiser to import campaigns from Google Ads.
+Other advantages of Microsoft Advertising include a cheaper cost-per-click (CPC) due to the lower amount of competition as well as an import option which allows the advertiser to import campaigns from Google Ads.

 Google Shopping ads is a powerful channel for stores to grow.
 Searchers are efficiently connected to stores that sell products of interest.
 There is a measurable return on investment making it attractive for the data-driven business owner.
 There is minute control to fine-tune performance while having the machine learning and tools to manage in bulk.